-In 1890, at the strong encouragement of the new pastor, Rev. Rudolph Duesterman, the present gothic church was built.
-At the time, it was the largest church in Wright County and has been the focus of a long history of sacred events.
-St. Michael’s also has the praiseworthy reputation of producing a great number of vocations to the priesthood and religious life St. Michael retained its German Catholic character for many years.
+In 1890, at the strong encouragement of the new pastor, Rev. Rudolph Duesterman, our historic church was built.
+At the time, this Gothic church was the largest in Wright County, and it has a long history of sacred events.
+The parish also has a praiseworthy reputation of producing a great number of vocations to the priesthood and religious life St. Michael retained its German Catholic character for many years.
 However, since 1985, the number of families in the community has essentially doubled, and it can no longer be characterized as an ethnic parish.
 In order to accommodate the growing community, a new church was built in 2004.